marchaesen/vcxsrv/mesalib/docs/dispatch.rst

 ``USE_ELF_TLS``.
 Any platform capable of using ELF TLS should use this as the default dispatch method.

+Windows has a similar concept, and beginning with Windows Vista, shared libraries can take advantage of compiler-assisted TLS.
+This TLS data has no fixed size and does not compete with API-based TLS (``TlsAlloc``) for the limited number of slots available there, and so ``USE_ELF_TLS`` can be used on Windows too, even though it's not truly ELF.

 3.3.
 Assembly Language Dispatch Stubs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~